 And while there are certainly many impoverished people in our nation, most of us have much more than we recognize or care to admit.
 Our lifestyles may appear modest in comparison with celebrities or even others in our lives, but the truth is that most Americans have an incredible amount of stuff.

-“In the way our economy is set up, there is the rat race, but it’s also easy to get a lot of stuff because of credit,” said PLNU associate director of digital marketing and Web Dave Bruno, who is the author of The 100 Thing Challenge: How I Got Rid of Almost Everything, Remade My Life, and Regained My Soul.
+“In the way our economy is set up, there is the rat race, but it’s also easy to get a lot of stuff because of credit,” said PLNU associate director of digital marketing Dave Bruno, who is the author of The 100 Thing Challenge: How I Got Rid of Almost Everything, Remade My Life, and Regained My Soul.
 “There are less barriers to entry than for previous generations.”

 Our accumulation habits fuel our consumer debt, which obligates us to work harder at our jobs to “just get by.”
 The timesaving devices that were supposed to free us from work and create a leisure culture end up having just the opposite effect.
 And stuff carries with it stress, obligations, and busyness of its own.